Makatea fruit dove: Distribution and habitat

 The Makatea fruit dove is peculiar to the Tuamotu Archipelago's Makatea island in French Polynesia.
 The species is common over Makatea Island's woods and forested areas, even in places near settlements.
-The island of Makatea is very small, measuring only 28 square kilometers.
+The island of Makatea is very small, measuring only 28 km2.
 Phosphate mining had an important impact on the island's forest cover, resulting in the loss of more than half of its woods.
 A large portion of this destroyed environment has naturally recovered throughout the last 40 years.
 The species is isolated to a single tiny island, so even with its comeback, it remains endangered.
 There is habitat loss and the arrival of invading predators.
 Its native habitat is wet lowland woods in subtropical or tropical regions; it may also be found close to settlements.
 Although habitat degradation remains a problem, reduced mining since the mid-1960s has assisted in re-vegetation and seems to have stabilized population levels.
 The species occupies a wide range of forested settings over the raised coastal island of Makatea.
 It is typically found in both open, accessible areas and heavily wooded ones.
 This bird, which is commonly spotted in towns and other populated areas of the island, has adjusted well to environments that have been changed by humans.
 Its existence in both inhabited and wild places shows its ability to adapt to a variety of environments and its ability to make use of the resources available nearby.
 Even with its adaptability, it still heavily relies on the island's woods, which are crucial to its continued existence.